-- We send your scores and other information you provide during testing to your school and district.
+- We send your scores, data derived from your scores, and other information you provide during testing to your school and district.
 In addition, your scores may be sent to your state for educational, diagnostic, and/or reporting purposes.
 (Homeschooled students' scores won't be shared with the school that administers the test.) - When you request that we send your scores to colleges or other organizations as designated by you on your answer sheet and/or via your College Board account, we send your scores and other information you provide during testing to those colleges and organizations in accordance with sat.org/scores.

-Section 6.
+Section 5.
 Miscellaneous

 - a.
 If you want to voluntarily cancel your scores, your request must be received by the fourth weekday after a test administration in accordance with sat.org/cancel-scores.
 Once you submit your request to cancel scores, your scores cannot be reinstated and are not reported to you or your designated institutions (e.g., colleges). - b.
 International test takers may be subject to additional requirements.
-Those requirements are located at sat.org/international.
-If QAS isn't available for your test date and testing location, you'll be notified and your fee will be refunded. - c.
-In certain cases, including where there is unexpected volume in a particular area or for test security or safety reasons, College Board reserves the right to move you to a different location or to a subsequent test administration.
+Those requirements are located at sat.org/international. - c.
+If you ordered the Question-and-Answer-Service (QAS) and it isn't available for your test date and testing location, you'll be notified and your fee will be refunded. - d.
+In certain cases, including where there is unexpected volume in a particular area or for test security or safety reasons, College Board reserves the right to move you to a different test site or to a subsequent test administration.